meerathaakur/meerathaakur/README.md

-## Hi I'm Meera Sharma 👋
+## Hi, I'm Meera Sharma 👋

-Welcome to my GitHub profile!
-I'm a **MERN stack developer** with a strong focus on **back-end development**.
+A **MERN stack developer** with a strong focus on **back-end development**.
 I love building scalable and efficient applications using [**MongoDB, Express.js, React, and Node.js**].
 I love creating efficient APIs, working with databases, and optimizing back-end performance.
-I also interested in building scalable applications, contributing to open-source, and learning new technologies
+I am also interested in building scalable applications, contributing to open-source, and learning new technologies.
+Solved easy and medium-level problems in an optimized way to improve problem-solving skills.

---->
+---

 ## 🌟 About Me
-- 🔭 I’m currently working on: **[finance-tracker ---> a MERN Stack Application]**
+- 🔭 I’m currently working on: **[fitness-buddy ---> a MERN Stack Application]**
-- 🌱 I’m learning: **[React, Node.js, and Advanced JavaScript]**
+- 🌱 Skilled tech stack: **[React, Node.js and Advanced JavaScript]**
 - 👯 I’m open to collaborate on: **[open-source projects, hackathons or research]**
 - 💬 Ask me about: **[JavaScript, Node.js, ExpressJs or MongoDB]**
 - 📫 How to reach me: **[meerasrmaa@gmail.com or LinkedIn ---> (https://www.linkedin.com/in/meera-sharma-226b2725a/)]**
 - ⚡ Fun fact: **[I enjoy each line of code as if it were a piece of art, finding joy in solving problems and bringing logic to idyllic life.]**

---->
+---

 ## 🚀 Skills & Tools
 - **Languages:** [JavaScript, Basic Python]